mslinn/sbt-ethereum-docs/docs/tutorial.md

 [info] ABI is now known for the contract at address cf547d5909b3c39e98bb54107f3320f60df01609 [success] Total time: 43 s, completed Oct 29, 2017 3:34:51 AM
 ```
-Once an ABI has been memorized, it is available forever. `sbt_ethereum` will always know how to interact with this contract (unless you explicitly
+Once an ABI has been memorized, it is available forever. `sbt-ethereum` will always know how to interact with this contract (unless you explicitly
 use `ethAbiForget` to forget it).

 #### Invoking a read-only method